TheThingsNetwork/docs/_archives/refactor/dashboard.md

 > Every component on the dashboard has a small <i class="fa fa-question-circle"></i> icon.
 Click the icon for more information.

-<div class="alert alert-danger"><strong>Warning:</strong> The APIs for these versions of the library and backend might still change and the database (registered application and devices) reset.
-Do not use in production!</div>
+<div class="alert alert-danger"><strong>Warning:</strong> This version of the backend is in preview.
+The database with registered application and devices might be reset before it goes in production!</div>